pankhurigadi/correlatedpy/README.md

 ## Other game theoretic software

-- [Nashpy](http://www.gambit-project.org/) isa python library for the computation of equilibria of 2 player strategic games.
+- [Nashpy](http://www.gambit-project.org/) is a python library for the computation of equilibria of 2 player strategic games.
 - [Gambit](http://www.gambit-project.org/) is a library with a python api and support for more algorithms and more than 2 player games.
-- [Game theory explorer](http://gte.csc.liv.ac.uk/index/) a web interface to gambit useful for teaching.
+- [Game theory explorer](http://gte.csc.liv.ac.uk/index/) is a web interface to gambit useful for teaching.
-- [Axelrod](http://axelrod.readthedocs.io/en/stable/) a research library aimed at the study of the Iterated Prisoners dilemma.
+- [Axelrod](http://axelrod.readthedocs.io/en/stable/) is a research library aimed at the study of the Iterated Prisoners dilemma.

 ## Development